mikeos-tech/dictionary-sync/README.md

 # dic_sync
-I wanted to synchronise the vim personal dictionary so that it would be the same on all the computers that I use.
+I wanted to synchronise the *vim* personal dictionary so that it would be the same on all the computers that I use.
 I work on a server, a desktop computer and a laptop (that connects over a VPN).

 A searching suggested that some used Dropbox to provide this service, but as I didn't wish to use it I searched for Open Source alternatives.

-There were a number of solutions that required the use of a GUI environment to set them up, but as I wanted to use it on my server these weren't possible.
+There were a number of solutions that required the use of a GUI environment to set them up, but as I wanted to use it on my server, which I access without a monitor and don't have a GUI installed, these weren't possible.
 I found one command line option, which I experimented with, but could get to work.

-It occurred to me that git could be used for this purpose, but that I would need to automate it so I developed this little application.
+It occurred to me that git could be used for this purpose, but that I would need to automate it so I developed this application to achieve this.

 It works for me (so far), it hasn't been tested elsewhere, though it doesn't have a lot of dependencies.
 I have it running on Ubuntu server and two instances of Kubuntu.